-- How fast is loads on desktop or mobile
+- How fast it loads on desktop or mobile

-These are key metrics to understand and review to know how well your website is performing.
+These are key metrics to understand how well your website is performing.

 The more data you collect, the better decisions you will be able to make when it comes to updating your website to make it work better for you!